MarioCruz/PicoArducamMega5Cam/README.md

-# Raspberry Pi Pico W Camera Web Server
+# A web-based camera control interface for the Raspberry Pi Pico W with Arducam SPI 3 & 5mp.

 A web-based camera control interface for the Raspberry Pi Pico W with Arducam.